pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/oob-verification.md

 All attributes MUST be supplied, however the order is not important.

 The body of the email MAY be empty, or MAY contain additional data as required by the application protocol.
+Each application protocol MUST exactly specify the wire format of the email body.
+This MAY include a human-readable warning that the email body is part of an OOB proof.
+A proof that does not match the specified format MUST be invalidated.
+This makes it more difficult for an attacker to trick a victim into unwittingly generating a valid proof.

 The complete message body MUST be hashed, even if empty, using DKIM's simple body canonicalisation, and the hash recorded in the `bh` attribute.
 This is necessary because not all DKIM deployments sign over the full message body.